tttor/tttor.github.io/family.md

 ---

 I luckily got married to Ekaputri, a frequentist statistician. <br />
-Currently, we are raising our first son, Euclid :) <br />
+Currently, we are raising our first optimal son, Euclid :) <br />
 Our humble gallery is [here](https://photos.app.goo.gl/RCLlPWahKz8b8O0x1).

 ### Funny: